Graph inverse semigroups: their characterization and completion: The characterization theorem

-Throughout this paper categories are small and objects are replaced by identities.
+Throughout this paper, categories are small and objects are replaced by identities.
 The elements of a category $C$ are called {\em arrows} and the set of identities of $C$ is denoted by $C_{o}$.
 Each arrow $a$ has a {\em domain}, denoted by $\mathbf{d}(a)$, and a {\em codomain} denoted by $\mathbf{r}(a)$, both of these are identities and $a = a\mathbf{d}(a) = \mathbf{r}(a)a$.
-Given identities $e$ and $f$ the set of arrows $eCf$ is called a {\em hom-set} and $eCe$ is a monoid called the {\em local monoid at $e$}.
-We shall say that a pair of identities $e$ and $f$ in a category $C$ are {\em strongly connected} if and only if $eCf \neq \emptyset$ and $fCe \neq \emptyset$.
-A category is said to be {\em strongly connected} if each pair of identities is strongly connected.
+The convention in this paper is that $\exists ab$ in a category if and only if $\mathbf{d}(a) = \mathbf{r}(b)$.
+Thus our arrows will be drawn like this $f \stackrel{a}{\leftarrow} e$.
+Given identities $e$ and $f$, the set of arrows $eCf$ from $f$ to $e$ is called a {\em hom-set} and $eCe$ is a monoid called the {\em local monoid at $e$}.
+Elements in the same hom-set are said to be {\em parallel}.
+A category is said to be {\em inverse} if for each arrow $a$ there is a unique arrow $a^{-1}$ such that $a = aa^{-1}a$ and $a^{-1} = a^{-1}aa^{-1}$.
+Classical inverse semigroup theory can easily be extended to inverse categories and this extension will be carried out silently below whenever needed.
 An arrow $a$ is {\em invertible} or an {\em isomorphism} if there is an arrow $a^{-1}$ such that $a^{-1}a = \mathbf{d}(a)$ and $aa^{-1} = \mathbf{r}(a)$.
 A category in which every arrow is invertible is called a {\em groupoid}.
-We denote the subset of invertible elements of $C$ by $G(C)$.
-This forms a groupoid.
-If $G(C) = C_{0}$ then we shall say that the groupoid of invertible elements is {\em trivial}.
-We say that a category $C$ has {\em trivial subgroups} if the only invertible elements in the local monoids are the identities.
-An identity $e$ in a category $C$ is said to be a {\em root} if for every identity $f$ the set $eCf \neq \emptyset$.
-A {\em principal right ideal} in a category $C$ is a subset of the form $aC$ where $a \in C$.
-A category $C$ is said to be {\em right rigid} if $aC \cap bC \neq \emptyset$ implies that $aC \subseteq bC$ or $bC \subseteq aC$; this terminology is derived from Cohn \cite{Cohn}.
-A {\em left Rees category} is a left cancellative, right rigid category in which each principal right ideal is properly contained in only finitely many distinct principal right ideals.
+All groupoids are inverse categories.
+The set of invertible elements of a category forms a groupoid.
+A category is said to be {\em skeletal} if any isomorphisms belong only to local submonoids.
+We define a category to be {\em left cancellative} if $ab = ac$ implies that $b = c$; {\em right cancellative} categories are defined analogously.
+A category of {\em cancellative} if it is both left and right cancellative.
+An {\em ideal} $Z$ in a category $C$ is a non-empty subset with the property that if $a \in I$ and $ba$ is defined then $ba \in Z$, and dually.
+In a category $C$, we may define {\em principal right ideals} $aC$, {\em principal left ideals} $Ca$, and {\em principal two-sided ideals} $CaC$.
+We may therefore also define analogues of Green's relations $\mathscr{H}$, $\mathscr{L}$, $\mathscr{R}$, $\mathscr{D}$, and $\mathscr{J}$ just as in the monoid case.